base-jumper/base-jumper/docs/circuits/SerialPort.md

 ``` cpp
 bool direct_control_enabled();
 ```
-*Checks if direct control of the `Serialport` by the platform is currently enabled.*
+*Checks if direct control by the platform is currently enabled.*
 Returns `true` if direct control is enabled.
 Returns `false` if direct control is disabled.